Open-Markets-Initiative/Directory/Organizations/Nasdaq/Protocols/PhlxOptions/Topo.md

-## PhlxOptions Topo: Nasdaq Phlx Top Of Options Market
+## PhlxOptions Topo: Nasdaq Phlx Options Top Of Book Data

-Itch market data feed providing best bid and offer for options traded on the Nasdaq Phlx exchange.
+Top of book market data feed publishing best bid and offer quotations for options listed on the Nasdaq Phlx Options Exchange.

 ### Overview

-Topo delivers top-of-book quotation updates for all options series listed on Phlx.
-The feed reports the best bid and best offer price and size for each series, providing a lightweight view of the Phlx options market.

-The feed uses Itch binary encoding and includes Phlx-specific options reference data messages for series directory, trading action, and system events.
-Quote updates reflect changes to the best displayed bid or offer for each options series.
+Topo is the Nasdaq Phlx top of book market data feed, publishing best bid and offer quotations and trade reports for every option listed on the Nasdaq Phlx Options Exchange.
+It is a lightweight alternative to the full Market Depth feed.

 ### Transport

-MoldUdp64 multicast with SoupBinTcp replay.
+Udp multicast via MoldUdp64 for real-time delivery of sequenced Itch-style binary market data messages with per-packet sequence numbers.
+Tcp via SoupBinTcp to the Glimpse snapshot and retransmission services for recovery of missed multicast messages and mid-day initialisation.

 ### Key Characteristics

-- **Top-of-book** - Best bid and offer price and size for each series
+- **Top of book** - Best bid and offer for Phlx options
-- **Lower bandwidth** - Reduced message volume compared to depth feeds
-- **Options-specific** - Series directory with underlying, expiration, strike, and type
-- **Itch binary encoding** - Compact fixed-length fields with single-byte message types
+- **Nasdaq Itch** - Industry-standard Itch binary format
+- **MoldUdp64 multicast** - Nasdaq multicast framing
+- **Glimpse snapshot** - SoupBinTcp mid-day initialisation
+- **Phlx Options** - Coverage of Nasdaq Phlx listed options